 Some think that circumcision can help to reduce penile sensitivity.
 Since the highly innervated foreskin is removed, they believe that the exposed glans will undergo “keratinisation” (cells slightly hardening from keratin production), reducing sensitivity.

-Although there have been debates about whether circumcision affects penile sensitivity, a 2016 study suggests that there is no difference.
+Although there have been debates about whether circumcision affects penile sensitivity, a study conducted by the Journal of Urology1 suggested that there is no difference.

-Other high-quality studies also suggest that medical male circumcision doesn’t have any adverse effect on sensitivity, sexual function, or satisfaction.
+Other high-quality studies2 also suggest that medical male circumcision doesn’t have any adverse effect on sensitivity, sexual function, or satisfaction.